35 Best Things to do in Paphos Cyprus

-Originally, a Byzantine fortress stood on this spot at the mouth of Paphos harbour and then later the Venetians dismantled the old fortress and built their own.
-When the Ottomans conquered Cyprus, they torn that down and built the castle we see today.
+Originally, the Castle was a Paphos fort – a Byzantine fortress stood on this spot at the mouth of Paphos harbour and then later the Venetians dismantled the old fortress and built their own.
+When the Ottomans conquered Cyprus, they tore that down and built the castle we see today.

 It’s a squat, rectangular building that for the past few hundred years has served as a prison and warehouse for salt, but now it’s a cultural landmark and emblem for the city.

 Although it’s tiny, the Paphos Fort is one of the most recognisable sights in Paphos.
 You enter by crossing a tiny bridge across a moat.
-Its prime position, overlooking the harbor, made it an excellent defense for the town.
+Its prime position, overlooking the harbour, made it an excellent defence for the town.

 The Castle now hosts events, musical evenings, concerts, plays and more during various festivals and cultural festivities.